yanamal/dog-bed/index.md

 </summary>

 Unroll and flatten out your foam cushion.
-For this step, the helpful puppy may actually be helpful!
+The helpful puppy may actually be helpful for this part!

 <img src="assets/images/cushions/bottom/PXL_20240208_153047877.MP.jpg" height="300"/>